 The researchers in this study concentrated on a particular type of microRNA, which is known as hsa-miR-30d.
 They continued their research on mice to explore the functioning of this microRNA.
-The researchers reported that the womb lining released the hsa-miR-30d type of microRNA has taken up into the embryo before implantation.
+The researchers reported that the womb lining released the hsa-miR-30d type of microRNA that has taken up into the embryo before implantation.

 The research team has also shown through this animal study that several genetic activities were turned up in mouse embryos by taking up the microRNA in comparison with those who hadn’t.

 This study finding opens the path for human study to explore this novel epigenetic mechanism through which the mother’s genetic material possibly influences the activity of some of the embryo’s genes.

 This study finding indicates that the activity of protein-coding genes present in the human body may get stimulated or inhibited a bit just before implantation, in response to levels of the hsa-miR-30d.
 However, more detailed study research requires understanding the effect of this microRNA on the subsequent development of the embryo, or the future health of the resulting child.

 The further continuation of this study may help to identify the undiscovered biological culprits responsible for the developmental origins of the health and disease of an individual.
 For example, we know certain adulthood diseases like type 2 diabetes and heart disease have a link with low birth weight.

 At the end of this article, we discover that the donor egg recipients cannot pass on DNA to their children.
 But women who conceive using donor eggs affect their children’s genes as similar to women who conceive naturally.
 The environment in the womb influences the genetic activity of the child.
 Therefore, every pregnant woman including normal conceiver or conceiving through ART should maintain a healthy lifestyle during pregnancy to support the optimum development of the fetus for their future health.

 Read Also: Three IVF parents